 Two new programs made possible by the Inflation Reduction Act will support clean and affordable energy, new jobs and healthier communities

-Loans through the PACE program may be forgiven by 40% of the loan amount, and the maximum loan amount is $100 million.
+More information on the PACE program is available at www.rd.usda.gov/programs-services/electric-programs/powering-affordable-clean-energy-pace-program.
+Loans through this program may be forgiven by 40% of the loan amount, and the maximum loan amount is $100 million.
 Applicants in Puerto Rico, the Federated States of Micronesia, the Republic of the Marshall Islands, the Republic of Palau, and Tribal communities are eligible for up to 60% loan forgiveness.
 For this program, USDA will begin accepting Letters of Interest starting on June 30, 2023, on a rolling basis until Sept.
 29, 2023.

 The goal of the PACE program is to make clean energy affordable for vulnerable, disadvantaged, Tribal and energy communities to heat their homes, run their businesses and power their cars, schools, hospitals and more.
 USDA may be able to leverage nearly $3 billion in projects through this program.
 This is in line with President Biden’s Justice40 Initiative, which aims to ensure that 40% of the overall benefits of certain federal investments reach disadvantaged communities that are marginalized and overburdened by pollution.